Carol Nagy Jacklin

 Carol Nagy Jacklin (1939 - 2011) was a developmental psychologist and gender scholar.
 She was the first woman to be dean of the Division of Social Sciences at the University of Southern California.
 She was a Women's Rights activist.

 Education

 Carol Nagy was born in Chicago, Illinois on February 23, 1939.
 Nagy completed high school in Oak Park.
-As Nagy was preparing for college at the University of Wisconsin, she met and married her husband, and transferred to the University of Connecticut.
-Jacklin completed a BA and MA in psychology at the University of Connecticut.
+As Nagy was preparing for college at the University of Wisconsin, she met and married her husband.
+After transferring to the University of Connecticut.
+Carol Jacklin completed a BA and MA in psychology.
 Short on money, Carol Jacklin became a teacher at the University of Connecticut and then San Jose City College.
-After attending a psychology conference she realised she wanted to get a PhD in developmental psychology, after which she applied and was accepted for postgraduate studies at Brown University.
-She completed her PhD at Brown University in 1972.
+After attending a psychology conference she decided to get a PhD in developmental psychology, after which she applied and was accepted for postgraduate studies at Brown University. where he completed her PhD at Brown University in 1972.